LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Padnos International Center Flyer (PDF)

 This program is located in Maastricht, a vibrant university town in southern Netherlands near the borders of Belgium and Germany.
 Students will take two 3 credit courses that fulfill teacher certification requirements for English education students (ENG 365 and ENG 400) and participate in a field placement in a Dutch or international elementary or secondary school.
 The program includes a walking and biking orientation to Maastricht and the environs.
-In addition to other local excursions, there will be a visit to Brussels and to the European Union headquarters.
+In addition to other local excursions, there will be a visit to Amsterdam and the Anne Frank House.
 Students will be encouraged to travel on their own to nearby destinations such as Amsterdam, Paris, Bruges, and Antwerp on several free weekends.

 Program participants will receive a total of 6 credits: